...Not like I am counting or anything.

 This morning, I attended the field trip to Kalamazoo Loaves and Fishes.
 I have heard so much about it that I was glad we had the opportunity to learn more about the organization, and receive a building tour.
 Back at home (east side of the state) I have volunteered at many different food pantries surrounding our community.
 It was interesting to see the similarities -- points system for food; and differences -- the kitchen type room, where one pound bags of food are put together.

-*This photo was not taken today -- the numbers written on the board today, were sadly much higher than the numbers indicated here.
+Number served per 24 hours *This photo was not taken today -- the numbers written on the board today, were sadly much higher than the numbers indicated here. |

 I was most shocked to hear the large numbers of adults and children, within households that receive food packs each day.
 It was heartbreaking to hear the numbers; I am so fortunate to not have to worry where my next meal is going to come from.
 I wish there was more I could do to help with the issue of hunger within my communities.